urbit/docs/docs/programming/system/network.md

 ```

 Most of the code should be straightforward.
 In `++poke-atom`,
-the only new thing is the expression `(,@t arg)`.
+the only new thing is the expression `(@t arg)`.
 As we already
-know, `@t` is the type of "cord" text strings.  `,` is the
-irregular short form of `$,`an operator that turns a type into a
-validator function (called a "clam" in hoon) -- that is, a
-function whose domain is all nouns and range is the given type.
+know, `@t` is the type of "cord" text strings.
+In Hoon, when types are called as functions, they serve as a validator function (called a "clam" in hoon) -- that is, a function whose domain is all nouns and range is the given type.

 In simpler terms, if a validator function is passed a value that
 falls within its type, that value is produced.
 Otherwise, it
 produces the default value (aka the "bunt") of its type.
 Here we call
-this `,@t` function on the argument.
+this `@t` function on the argument.
 This coerces the argument
 to text, so that we can print it out prettily no matter what
 we're passed.